thomasgibson/t3motr/README.md

 # Team T^3

 A quick exploration of forecast evolution using MOGREPS-UK data.
 We've developed a normalised error metric for ``forecast uncertainty'', and taken a more heuristic, visualisation-based, look at 2015/16 winter storms Desmond and Gertrude.

+> The most illuminating notebook to look at to get the gist of what we've done is `ShinyForPresentation.ipynb`